Buffett-backed Snowflake's value doubles in stock market's largest software debut

 “This is just one day.
 Things will normalize and shake out and become more settled as time moves on,” Snowflake Chief Executive Frank Slootman said in an interview.

-Among U.S.-listed companies with a market capitalization of at least $10 billion, only three companies are now more expensive than Snowflake's 2020 revenue multiple.
-It lags only Nikola Corp NKLA.O, Liberty Broadband LBRDA.O and Immunomedics Inc IMMU.O, according to Refinitiv.
+Among U.S.-listed companies with a market capitalization of at least $10 billion, only three companies are now more expensive than Snowflake’s 2020 revenue multiple.
+It lags only Nikola Corp, Liberty Broadband and Immunomedics Inc, according to Refinitiv.

 Snowflake sold 28 million shares in its IPO to raise $3.36 billion in the biggest software IPO of all time.